An exhilarating Adventure Cruise to the Falklands, South Georgia Island and Antarctica

 A Mutual Sense of Adventure

-We shared our voyage with people from Britain, Australia, Austria, USA, Canada and Chinese (in that order).
-Everyone had a mutual sense of adventure, a love for nature and willingness wake up, layering up and see beautiful things while facing the elements.
+We shared our voyage with people from Britain, Australia, Austria, the USA, Canada, and the Chinese (in that order).
+Everyone had a mutual sense of adventure, a love for nature, and a willingness to wake up, layering up, and see beautiful things while facing the elements.

 Days would start by boarding a zodiac in the swell alongside the ship.
 We would then be ferried to a beach for what is called a wet landing.

 The zodiacs would also give tours of the small bays while our expedition leader would tell us about our surroundings.

 While many may think this adventure is for the young, at 59 we were on the lower end of the age bracket.
 There were many couples, widows, and widowers in their mid to late 70’s pushing on and embracing the elements, beauty, and remoteness.

 The first two stops in the Falkland Islands were New Island and West Island.
 On both islands, we hiked almost a mile on open fields to view rock-hopping penguins and albatrosses either sitting on their nests or in some process of courtship by the sea.
 On New Island, we watched 100 penguins cliff dive into the waves to search for food for their mate and chick.
 Overhead albatrosses would swoop over us and the cliffs barely flapping their six-foot wingspan.

 On our second day, we visited the capital Stanley for a tour.
 Stanley is a quiet outpost of England that made headlines when the Argentine government invaded it in 1982.
 It is still a sore topic between both countries.

 Stanley offers a few shops, a good museum along with a couple of pubs to get an authentic British beer.
 If you are a fan of the old Range Rover Defenders, you will see all the different models dating back to 40 years.